gradient-pulse/phi-mesh/experiments/rgpx_proof_proto/cmb_phase_dagger/results/headline_findings.md

   - D1_L2 = 22.28465625595231

 **Interpretation update:**
 A strong anomaly exists relative to the phase-only surrogate null in the observed Planck reconstruction, and it strengthens with ℓmax.
 Gaussian controls with matched Cℓ do not reproduce this behavior under the same MF pipeline.
-The next responsible attribution step is the **MF Gate 2B analogue**: ΛCDM simulations passed through the end-to-end reconstruction pipeline, evaluated with MF V0+V1, and compared on the same ℓmax sweep.
+End-to-end ΛCDM reconstruction controls now provide the conservative attribution baseline; the next responsible step is expanded Gate 3 robustness coverage and higher-N stress-testing.

 ---